chevah/geck/content/security-humanops.rst

 Olark
 -----

 We use Olark web chat.
-If talking to a customer verify who they are and their installation.
+If talking to a customer, please verify who they are and their installation.
 The other alternative is to move the discussion to email.

-Compliance information is found in the User's Guides https://www.sftpplus.com/documentation/sftpplus/latest/guides/index.html

 Improving Documentation
 -----------------------

-If there a customer is having trouble securing their setup and they have read the documentation, ask what they are trying to do.
+If there is a customer having trouble securing their setup and they have read the documentation, ask what they are trying to do.
 Then detect what portion of the documentation can be improved and create a ticket for this.

-If a customer has gone to support for this issue and it is not an 'edge case' then chances are high that others have had this issue before.
+If a customer has gone to support for this issue and it is not an 'edge case', then chances are high that others have had this issue before.

 Testing / validating third party apps / software for use